alexis141/frontend-blog/README.md

 Frontend: Developed using [React, plain HTML/CSS/JavaScript], delivering a dynamic and interactive user experience.
 Backend: Powered by [Python Flask], providing a reliable and scalable architecture
-Database: Integrated with [PostgreSQL] for efficient storage and retrieval of blog posts

 4. Clean, Minimalistic Styling